Khao Lak is quite different to any other Thailand beach resort I’ve been to.

 The Surin Islands are a protected archipelago of pristine islands, 60 km away from the mainland.
 Our day trip involved snorkelling at 3 different reefs that were filled with bright marine life, visiting a Moken ‘Sea Gypsy’ village and stopping for lunch and a swim at the stunning Ao Mae Yai beach.

-In Khao Lak itself you can learn more about how the Boxing Day Tsunami effected the region at the International Tsunami Museum.
+In Khao Lak itself you can learn more about how the Boxing Day Tsunami ravaged the region at the International Tsunami Museum.
 A small exhibition recounts the horrors of that day in photos and video whilst a police boat just behind the museum demonstrates how far inland the ocean travelled.

 One of my favourite activities in Khao Lak is getting a Thai massage on the beach.
 You’ll find a number of restaurants and resorts offering massage on the beachfront, as well as cheap spas along the main road.
 Prices start from 300 baht for a 60 minute Thai massage at these low-key joints.

 We liked to tuck into cheap Thai food and beer with our feet in the sand and the sound of the waves as a backdrop so we ate a few times at Peter’s Bar, which was just along from our hotel.
 It’s a bare bones kind of joint with wooden tables in the sand but service was fast and friendly and prices excellent considering the location.

 Soi Bang Niang is known as Food Street.
 There’s a range of international and local restaurants here but we felt the area lacked atmosphere.
 The restaurants near Bang Niang Market were the most buzzing and, of course, on market day you can feast at all the street food stalls and enjoy a few drinks at the bars dispersed around the market.
 (You must visit the mojito stand near the main entrance.)